power. water. remediation.

 6 • Tech Integration

-Scalable solutions can now integrate power, water, and remediation functions across projects ranging from local facilities to utility-scale deployments.
+Modern infrastructure platforms can now integrate power, water, and remediation functions across projects ranging from local facilities to utility-scale deployments.

 Selected technologies are capable of integrating: